Kristen Mackay Pennessi

 Kristen Mackay Pennessi is a Westchester lawyer who concentrates in New York Matrimonial Law and Mediation.
 She is a member of our Matrimonial & Family Law and Collaborative Law groups, and our Mediation & Arbitration Practice Group, She frequently appears before the Westchester Supreme Court and has experience in many areas of the law, including, but not limited to, litigation, mediation and settlement of different types of New York matrimonial law and family law disputes.
 Kristen has been involved in all aspects of negotiations, settlements and trials on actions or proceedings for divorce, child custody (including child relocation disputes), pendente lite applications, downward modifications, divorces involving business assets, and related matters.
 In addition, Kristen is an Adjunct Professor of Law at Pace Law School.

-Kristen has also been recognized as a New York Super Lawyer as a Rising Star in the area of Family Law.
+Kristen has been recognized as a New York Super Lawyer in the area of Family Law.

 Areas of Experience